-Nothing beats a taco soup or a tortilla soup.
-However, for some of us trying to watch our carbs, they just don’t work.
+Nothing beats a taco soup or chicken tortilla soup.
+However, for some of us trying to watch our carbs, they just don't work.
 So, since I have made my low-carb taco soup I have been on a mission for a crock pot low-carb chicken tortilla soup.
-This soup is creamy and hearty crock pot chicken tortilla soup that will not leave you craving.
+This keto chicken tortilla soup is creamy and hearty crock pot chicken tortilla soup that will not leave you craving.
 Plus my non-low carb eaters licked their bowls cleaned.

 For those of you are like listen, I don't want to be low-carb, this chicken tortilla soup is for you too.
 You don't have to use my high-fat, low-carb ingredients.
 It will work just fine with simple substitutions.
 I will highlight those in the recipe.

 Low-Carb Chicken Tortilla Soup Ingredients

 The ingredients in this soup are slightly different than the other low-carb soups I have made.
 Heavy whipping cream and pepper jack cheese are the keys to success with this soup.

 Here are the ingredients you need to make this low-carb chicken soup:

 - Chicken - boneless, skinless chicken thighs are my preference of chicken in this low-carb chicken soup.
 Chicken breasts can be used too, but will not have as much fat and therefore not as much flavor.

 - Heavy whipping cream - half and half is fine if not on a keto diet.
 Read the carb amounts on dairy products so you don't hurt macros.